KadlagV-05/AWS-ECS-Hands-ON/README.md

 # You can View the application we Deployed.

+<img width="1792" alt="15" src="https://github.com/user-attachments/assets/52b793a9-ad2b-451d-be00-6713277c7d3f">

 ## If you dont’ see anything ,it is possible that service has not yet been deployed so wait for some time and check again on the browser. <br>

-20.Select these settings, most of the option are pre filled we just have to specify the name of the target group.

-<img width="1792" alt="15" src="https://github.com/user-attachments/assets/52b793a9-ad2b-451d-be00-6713277c7d3f">